Jinlab-AiPhenomics/STANet-TLA/README.md

 Please refer to [dataset.md](https://github.com/Jinlab-AiPhenomics/STANet-TLA/tree/main/docs/dataset.md) for details on dataset construction.

-> 📦 A toy dataset has been constructed for testing.
-You can [click here](https://www.plantplus.cn/doi/10.12282/plantdata.1656)) to download it.

 ### Training and Testing

 For training and testing procedures, please refer to [Train and test.md](https://github.com/Jinlab-AiPhenomics/STANet-TLA/tree/main/docs/train%20and%20test.md).